Pickpocket Scams in Amsterdam, Netherlands – and Surrounding Areas

 - The US State Department reported in 2007, “… several American visitors reported experiencing excessive drowsiness, confusion, dizziness, and nausea after drinking alcohol in public areas such as hotel bars and night clubs in several cities throughout the Netherlands.
 These effects may be the result of unknowingly ingesting drugs surreptitiously placed in drinks.
 These drugs do not have a distinctive color, smell, or flavor and come in powder, liquid and pill forms.
 Never leave drinks unattended and do not accept drinks from strangers.
 If you believe you have been drugged, seek assistance immediately.
 Try to keep the original beverage container, along with any remaining amount of the beverage, to assist the police with their investigation.”

-- The Overseas Security Advisory Council advises travelers: “Travelers visiting the city of Amsterdam should pay particular attention to the use of so-called date-rape drugs ‘(such as rohypnol, which can be added or mixed to beverages or drinks), which render the victim vulnerable to assault.
+- The Overseas Security Advisory Council advises travelers: “Travelers visiting the city of Amsterdam should pay particular attention to the use of so-called date-rape drugs ‘(such as Rohypnol, which can be added or mixed with beverages or drinks), which render the victim vulnerable to assault.
 During night hours, visitors to train stations and entertainment areas throughout The Netherlands could become potential victims of crime and violence.”
 (The Netherlands 2010 Crime & Safety Report)

-Scams in Amsterdam Restaurants, Coffee Shops, Bars and Hotels
+Scams in Amsterdam Restaurants, Coffee Shops, Bars, and Hotels

 A big attraction for travelers in Amsterdam is the night life.
 The restaurants and bars come alive at night, making nearby areas targets for petty thieves.

 - You find a nice table at an outdoor café and it is a warm sunny afternoon, so you take off your jacket and set it over an empty chair.
 A few minutes later, two men sit at the table next to you.
-Once you grab your jacket to pay, you realize that the pockets are empty and the two men are gone.
+Once you grab your jacket to pay, you realize that the pockets are empty, and the two men are gone.
 They were able to seat themselves near the coat in a way that they could empty the pockets without you noticing.

 - Whether staying in a hotel or hostel, secure your belongings and valuables before leaving the room.
 Utilize room safes or purchase the appropriate safety equipment to secure your treasures.
 Hotel room theft is quite common in Amsterdam.